Angelos Giallinas: Biography

 He also participated in the Exposition Universelle (1900).
 Two years later, he started his own private art school on Corfu.
 From 1907 to 1908, he painted murals at the Achilleion, a palace built by Empress Elisabeth of Austria.
 His largest exhibition was organized in 1918 at the "Galerie D’Art Geo" in Athens.
 He died in 1939.

 A major retrospective of his work was held at the National Gallery of Greece in 1974.
-Moreover his home became an art gallery.
+Moreover, his home became an art gallery.
 In 2010, several paintings were stolen and have not been recovered.
-Giallnas paintings can be found at the National Gallery of Greece, the Municipal Gallery of Corfu, the Municipal Gallery of Larissa, the Teloglion Foundation of Arts etc.
+Giallinas paintings can be found at the National Gallery of Greece, the Municipal Gallery of Corfu, the Municipal Gallery of Larissa, the Teloglion Foundation of Arts etc.